Albatros Dr.I

-The Albatros Dr. I was a German fighter triplane derivative of the D.V fitted with three pairs of wings instead of two.
-Identical in most other respects to the D.V, in the summer of 1917 it was flown side by side with the existing biplane in comparison trials.
+The Albatros Dr.I was a German fighter triplane derivative of the D.V fitted with three pairs of wings instead of two.
+Identical in most other respects to the D.V, in the summer of 1917 it was flown side-by-side with the standard D.V biplane in comparison trials.
 There was no discernible performance advantage and development was halted at the prototype stage.